12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Deep customisation and role based education.

-Infosec IQ offers robust features for organisations that want to tailor training to specific roles (e.g., developers vs. HR).
-It provides granular control over the simulation templates and the educational landing pages.
+Infosec IQ offers deep features for organizations that want to tailor training to specific roles (e.g., developers vs. HR).
+It gives granular control over simulation templates and educational landing pages.

 Why it works:

-Workforce Scoring: Measures the “security culture” of the organisation, not just click rates.
+Workforce Scoring: Measures the “security culture” of the organization, not just click rates.

 Need to Know: Delivers specialised modules for compliance standards like HIPAA, PCI DSS, and GDPR.